1st United States Congress: Changes in membership

 There were no political parties in this Congress.
 Members are informally grouped into factions of similar interest, based on an analysis of their voting record.

-New York, North Carolina, and Rhode Island, were the last states to ratify the U.S. Constitution, and because of their late ratification, were unable to send full representation at the beginning of this Congress.
+New York, North Carolina, and Rhode Island were the last states to ratify the U.S. Constitution and, due to their late ratification, were unable to send full representation at the beginning of this Congress.
 Six Senators and nine Representatives were subsequently seated from these states during the sessions as noted.

 Senate

 There was 1 resignation, 1 death, 1 replacement of a temporary appointee, and 6 new seats.
 The Anti-Administration Senators picked up 1 new seat and the Pro-Administration Senators picked up 5 new seats.